rcarrata/rcarrata.github.io/_posts/2023-11-04-security-genai-public-cloud.md

 And with that, we conclude our first blog post on "How to Use Generative AI for Securing Cloud Infrastructures."

 In this blog post, we delved into the profound influence of Generative AI on cloud security.
-Our next blog will unravel the mysteries of Vulnerability Assessment, delve into the depths of Threat Intelligence, and prepare us for the challenges of Security Incident Response.
+Our next blog post will unravel the mysteries of Vulnerability Assessment, delve into the depths of Threat Intelligence, and prepare us for the challenges of Security Incident Response.

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*